braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/flutter/inapp_messages.md

 # In-app messages

 Native in-app messages display automatically out of the box on Android and iOS when using Flutter.
-This article covers different customization options for in-app messages when using Flutter.
+This article covers different customization options for in-app messages.

 ## Analytics